ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/file-system/client-api/session/querying/Basics.dotnet.markdown

 ﻿#Basics

-Another great feature of the session is the querying support. `Query` method is an entry point to build a query that will be used to look for files on a file system according to specified criteria.
+Another great feature offered by the session is the querying support. `Query` method is an entry point to build a query that will be used to look for files on a file system according to specified criteria.

 ##Syntax